atomicdata-dev/atomic-server/docs/src/astro-guide/9-blogs.md

 export const getStaticPaths = (async () => {
   const store = getStore();
-  // Build a collection of all blogposts on the drive const collection = new CollectionBuilder(store)
+  // Build a collection of all blog posts on the drive const collection = new CollectionBuilder(store)
     .setProperty(core.properties.isA)
     .setValue(myPortfolio.classes.blogpost)